rwieruch/blog_robinwieruch_content/blog/react-tree-table/index.md

 } from '@table-library/react-table-library/tree';
 ```

-And use these new tree component in the table composition:
+And use this new tree component in the table composition:

 ```javascript{15-17}
 const App = () => {